epic-fail-xyz/capture-context-xmp/weather/1.0/index.md

 ## Design Principles
 ### Archival First
 Metadata should remain understandable without requiring the originating service.

 ### Observational Truth
 Fields describe measured or modeled conditions — not interpretations.

 ### SI Units Only
 All numeric measurements use metric units.

 ### Store Primitives
 Derived values (e.g., “feels like”) are excluded.

 ### Acquisition Transparency
 Observation method and distance are included when available.

 ### Minimal Surface Area
 Smaller schemas are more resilient across media pipelines.

+### Controlled Vocabularies
+Closed enumerations are used where atmospheric states are finite to ensure interoperability across implementations.

 ## Terminology